PouceHeure/blog/content/projects/project_visual-control.md

 This project focuses on **Visual Servoing**, a control strategy that links image feature variations to robot velocities.
 Applied to autonomous vehicles, this approach allows lane-keeping purely from camera input, without GPS or map dependency.
 It integrates lane detection using deep learning and transforms the output into features used in a control law that centers the vehicle in the lane.

 The system was validated on simulated and real data, showing robust behavior in diverse road scenarios.

+{{< youtube code="VPxDvUqFA-o" width="500" caption="Video demo showing the visual control pipeline on real data, from the camera to steering wheel angle." >}}

 ## Visual Servoing Principle